 18. Poor Feedback Mechanisms

 Poor feedback mechanisms involve ineffective processes for providing employees with constructive criticism and praise.
 Poor feedback mechanisms occur when employees do not receive timely or constructive feedback.
 Poor feedback mechanism leads to stagnation, frustration, and lack of development among team members.
-Infrequent performance reviews, lack of communication skills, fear of confrontation are some of the causes of poor feedback mechanisms.
+Infrequent performance reviews, lack of communication skills, and fear of confrontation are some of the causes of poor feedback mechanisms.

 Without regular feedback, minor issues escalate into significant performance problems and conflicts.
 Poor feedback mechanisms usually result to reduced employee growth, low morale, high turnover.
 The effects of poor feedback mechanisms be minimized by implementing regular feedback sessions and training on giving and receiving feedback.
 A study by Zenger and Folkman (2018) found that regular feedback increases employee engagement by 30%.
 Effective feedback mechanism enhances employee development, supporting continuous improvement and retention.